Review by Ian Keogh

 Toward the end of the book there’s a discussion about the movie The Great Escape, the first visit back to the 1970s childhoods for some while.
 When shown on Japanese TV the movie was serialised over two parts and Urasawa has one of the cast throw out the theory that it was possible to tell who would escape in the second part due to the desire in their eyes.
 Only those who truly believed they’d escape actually would.
 It’s a theory carried over to the events of 2014 to iconic effect.
 And by the end of the book the manga artist has taken a more prominent role, but he seems well resourced, so is he a surprise in waiting?
 That’s the way Urasawa makes you think.
 His bombshells are so good he cultivates a suspicious mind among readers inclined to second guess him.
 Perhaps it’s best not to, and to just enjoy the ride.

-Final Hope is very good mystery drama.
+Final Hope is very good mystery drama, and combined with the previous outing as Perfect Edition Volume 3.
 Urasawa presses all the right buttons with some first rate plotting, but for all that, in rebooting the series in 2014 he’s also lost something as he’s moved 20th Century Boys into more conventional territory.
 The mysteries are good, but it’s no longer a story about one person well beyond his depth standing up to an implacable enemy, filtered through with charming and funny childhood reminisces, and the lack of that contrast slightly diminishes the magic.
 The series continues with The Truth.